mantidproject/mantid/docs/source/tutorials/mantid_basic_course/algorithms_workspaces_and_histories/03_workspaces.rst

 Performance
 -----------

-Operating on an EventWorkspace is slower than on a Workspace2D, or ut more techincally:
+Operating on an EventWorkspace is slower than on a Workspace2D, or put more techincally:

 - Each event list is separate
 - Sorting events is O(n) = n log(n)